JHU-CLSP/turking-bench/README.md

-# Web-grounded Natural Language Instructions
+# Web-Grounded Natural Language Instructions

 This repository maintains a large collection of tasks and their natural language instructions that are grounded in the visual information.